haxtheweb/edtechjoker/draft-outline.md

   - A repo in 1 team member's account for a fork of https://github.com/btopro/ist-vercel-demo renamed to be related to your project
 - **Sunday night by Midnight**: Submit to the #edtechjoker channel a link to your working 11ty documentation space with the following in the site
   - a section describing the project / linking to the issue you selected
-  - a section describing the technologies that you'll be using for this microservice and how they all fit together
   - a section linking to your fork of the repo, the repo powering your 11ty site
-  - a "Notes" section that says Week 10, and has images of the mock ups, any notes your team generated, as well as questions and next steps
+  - a "Notes" section that says Week 10, and has images of the mock ups, details that you teased out in class Thursdauy, any notes your team generated, as well as questions and next steps

 ### Final project general requirements
 - Your team will have the rest of the semester to develop a fully working, well documented, promoted (via doc site / blog post), vercel based micro frontend